Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference: Analysis

-\item[Ablation Study] Being able to dynamically allocate computation when solving a task is the core feature of ACMized models.
-The auxiliary losses introduced in Section \ref{sec:end_to_end_training} are necessary for the dynamism to emerge.
-We empirically demonstrate this in Fig. \ref{fig:loss_term_ablation} by training multiple runs differing only in the loss terms applied during the end-to-end finetuning stage.
+Being able to dynamically allocate computation when solving a task is the core feature of ACMized models.
+The auxiliary losses are necessary for the dynamism to emerge.
+We empirically demonstrate this in \Cref{fig:loss_term_ablation} by training multiple runs differing only in the loss terms applied during the end-to-end training phase.
 For each run, we visually analyze their intra-sample computational load distribution and generate a histogram of the total computation spent on every sample.

 As expected, ACMs may converge to a solution in which always the same learners are used when only $\mathcal{L}_{\text{b}}$ is applied.
 The inclusion of $\mathcal{L}_{\text{e}}$ helps in diversifying between different regions of the input, but overall the computation spent on each image is mostly the same.
 Applying $\mathcal{L}_{\text{d}}$ instead of $\mathcal{L}_{\text{e}}$ diversifies the distribution of compute spent on every image, but the gating choices for different regions of the input are not diverse on its own.
 Only by enabling all the proposed losses can we achieve the desired effect of the model focusing on semantically meaningful patches and having a high variability of computational budget allocation.